 If the employer operates a salary sacrifice scheme, do they need to maintain the payments (as they would if the employee was on parental leave for example)?

 Salary sacrifice payments made by the employer are a non-cash benefit under a contractual agreement with the employee and are not the employee’s pay.
-However, depending on specific contract wording, employers are likely to be obliged to continue with the same level of salary sacrifice regardless of the employee’s pay reducing or even ceasing.

-TPR guidance on furlough, pension contributions and salary sacrifice is available here.
+TPR’s comprehensive guidance on furlough, pension contributions and salary sacrifice is available here.